 There are no planned activities this year that will improve the data quality or the documentation for this source category.

-The reporting for emissions and removals from drainage and rewetting of organic and mineral soils is complete according to the mandatory requirements.
-NE is reported for rewetting of mineral and organic soils on forest land, cropland, grassland, and wetlands.
+The reporting for emissions and removals from drainage and rewetting of organic and mineral soils is complete.

 6.13 Direct N2O emissions from N mineralization and immobilization - 4(III)